Taghi Riahi

-Mohammad Taghi Riahi Chaleshtari (محمدتقی ریاحی چالشتری) (1911–1989) was an Iranian senior military officer in the Iranian Imperial Army.
+Mohammad Taghi Riahi Chaleshtari (محمدتقی ریاحی چالشتری) (1910–4 August 1988) was an Iranian senior military officer in the Iranian Imperial Army.

 Biography

-Riahi was born in Chaleshtar in 1911.
-He graduated from the Academy of Arts in Tehran.
+Riahi was born in Chaleshtar neighborhood in 1910 to a landowning family.
+He graduated from Dar al-Fonun in Tehran.
 Then he attended the officer's college and was sent to France for further studies in mechanics and military sciences together with a group of students.
+While studying in France, Riahi became acquainted with fellow Iranian students, including Kazem Hassibi and Ahmad Zirakzadeh, who later became prominent members of the National Front and supporters of Mohammad Mosaddegh.
 Following graduation he joined the Imperial Army.
-In 1952 he was promoted to the rank of brigadier general.
+In 1951 he was promoted to the rank of brigadier general was appointed head of the Army Ordnance Department.

-He was named as Chief of Staff of the Army appointed by Prime Minister Mohammad Mossadegh replacing Mahmoud Baharmast in the post.
+He was named as Chief of Staff of the Army appointed by Prime Minister Mohammad Mosaddegh replacing Mahmoud Baharmast in the post.
 His tenure lasted from 1 March to 19 August 1953 when a coup d'état occurred.
 From The New York Times:

 The operation, the secret history says, "still might have succeeded in spite of this advance warning had not most of the participants proved to be inept or lacking in decision at the critical juncture."
 Dr. Mossadegh's chief of staff, Gen. Taghi Riahi, learned of the plot hours before it was to begin and sent his deputy to the barracks of the Imperial Guard.
 The deputy was arrested there, according to the history, just as pro-shah soldiers were fanning out across the city arresting other senior officials.

 Although Riahi was sentenced to death, he was released from the prison after three years.
 Then he involved in business.

-After the revolution, Riahi left Iran and settled in France.
-However, upon the request of Mehdi Bazargan who led the interim government Riani returned to Iran and took office as the minister of national defence for a short time.
-Following the end of his tenure Riani went to France and died in Nice in 1989.
+After the Revolution, Riahi left Iran and settled in France.
+However, upon the request of Mehdi Bazargan who led the interim government Riahi returned to Iran and took office as the minister of national defence for a short time.
+Following the end of his tenure Riahi went to France and died in Nice in 1988.